-- 3.14 We will ensure that our procurement routes are considered against other housing sector procurement techniques for cost effectiveness and suitability. - 3.15 We will ensure that our quality and service expectations are understood by the supply chain by benchmarking and conducting effective contract performance management reviews with key suppliers and contractors, seeking feedback from tenants, colleagues and other stakeholders. - 3.16 We will work with local businesses to assist them to bid for our contracts.
-We will ensure that companies know when our contracts are to be tendered. - 3.17 We will ensure that the requirements made of potential suppliers are on a scale which is consistent and fair to the size and type of the contract supply. - We will continue to participate, wherever appropriate, in 'collaborative purchasing arrangements' such as Scottish Procurement Agency (SPA formerly LHC).
+- Lot 8 Blacksmith works existing steel structures railings and staircases - Lot 9 Cleaning within domestic and office premises - 3.21 Our DPS system still requires a tender process including Invitation to Tender, contract specification documents, quality and cost evaluation and supporting documentation for any works over £10,000. - 3.22 We will continue to participate, wherever appropriate, in 'collaborative purchasing arrangements' such as Scottish Procurement Agency (SPA formerly LHC).
 SPA is a leading not-for-profit public sector purchasing consortium that provides best value procurement solutions for the refurbishment, retrofit and maintenance of social housing, schools and other public sector buildings in Scotland.
 We will also review all approaches from other consortia such as Procurement for Housing (PfH) and participate when advantageous.
-Where appropriate, the Group will take advantage of consortium and other external procurement initiatives where such involvement improves value for money and/or minimises duplication of effort, allowing our resources to be released to frontline service provision. - 3.19 We will ensure that we have in place standard templates and guidance for use by colleagues to prepare tenders to be advertised by those authorised and trained to post on Public Contracts Scotland. - 3.20 We will explore and encourage other new and innovative partnering arrangements, including collaborating with other housing organisations and specialists to utilise and learn from one another's skill and knowledge base.
+Where appropriate, FHG will take advantage of consortium and other external procurement initiatives where such involvement improves value for money and/or minimises duplication of effort, allowing our resources to be released to frontline service provision.
+We will continue to monitor emerging national frameworks to assess suitability and compliance. - 3.23 We will ensure that we have in place standard templates and guidance for use by colleagues to prepare tenders to be advertised by those authorised and trained to post on Public Contracts Scotland. - We will explore and encourage other new and innovative partnering arrangements, including collaborating with other housing organisations and specialists to utilise and learn from one another's skill and knowledge base.